Sri Lanka Timeline - Year 2015

 to Sri Lankan authorities last Tuesday (February 17), the Australian

-Prime Minister Ranil Wickramasinghe ordered the
+Prime Minister Ranil Wickramasinghe

-not create any threat to national security.
+would not create any threat to national security.

-The Attorney General's Department of Sri Lanka
+The Attorney General's Department

-a petition filed by the Marxist party JVP seeking KP's arrest
+when a petition filed by the Marxist party JVP seeking KP's arrest

 was taken up for hearing.
 The case has now been put off till February